loyada/typedpy/docs/structures.rst

    case you use ImmutableStructure, as it protects from mutating nested elements.
 However, it has a significant cost in terms of performance.
 That's why by default, it is set to False.
 The assumption is that if you are using trusted instantiation, you prioritize performance over immutability safety.
+10. TypedPyDefaults.ignore_invalid_additional_properties_in_deserialization - in case additional_properties is set to False
+    and the payload to deserialization contains additional properties, this setting determines whether they will be silently ignored, and cause an exception.
+Default is True.

 Planned Deprecations
 ====================